Timusan/timusan.github.io/ja/stories/web-application.md

 Furthermore, all the code is written with a test driven approach and thus all the application components will carry unit tests with a maximum coverage.
 This does not only mean that every aspect of the code is tested on each change, but the code itself is clean, pythonic and atomically written.

-To give you a better look at how Shisaa.jp helps you to create your web application, please take a look at the following steps from idea to finished project:
+To give you a better look at how shisaa.be helps you to create your web application, please take a look at the following steps from idea to finished project:
 <br/>
 <br/>

 <h3 class="steps"><span>Step 1</span> Your idea, your business</h3>

 <div class="steps-content">
   <p>Each web application is different and unique and requires careful planning.
 This planning starts by looking at what it is you want to actually build.
-What is the type of application, how complex will it be and what special requirements does it take.
-Shisaa.jp will help you to form your idea as best as possible, guiding you in the process.</p>
+What is the type of application, how complex will it be and what special requirements does it take. shisaa.be will help you to form your idea as best as possible, guiding you in the process.</p>
 </div>

 <h3 class="steps"><span>Step 2</span> Setup the application flow and wireframe models</h3>